mrlecko/macgyver_mud/ACTIVE_INFERENCE_ENHANCEMENTS.md

 - **Learning persistence**: Dirichlet concentrations for A/B and preference counts are persisted (schema version 1.1); updates occur per step.
 - **Memory influence**: SkillStats can bias prior action selection in the Active Inference path (procedural memory hook).
 - **Automatic episodic replay**: Episode traces are replayed into A/B updates post-run; `update_from_episode` supports bulk transition updates.
+- **Robust parallel scenario**: Added a richer room-escape domain with alarms, keys, noisy sensing, and more actions to stress deeper planning and stochastic handling without touching the original scenario.
+- **Critical protocols (FE-aware)**: Free-energy thresholds can trigger panic; critical-state monitor runs each step.

 ## Tests added
 - `tests/test_active_inference_runtime_learning.py`: Dirichlet update on A and locked/unlocked runs with stochastic sampling.